Summer Opera Course 2018

 June 9th - 16th, 2018

 Now in its third year, Haymarket’s Summer Opera Course offers students a unique opportunity to study early Italian operatic literature and performance practice with leading artists in the field of early music.
 Participants receive daily exploratory lessons in Feldenkrais® Awareness Through Movement® as well as Viewpoints® Acting, with an emphasis in gesture of the 17th century.
 Additionally, each student receives one-on-one vocal coaching and Italian diction coaching.
-The week culminates in a staged public performance of Cavalli’s La Didone accompanied by members of the Haymarket Opera Orchestra which will be recorded for future use by participants.
+The week culminates in a staged public performance of Cavalli’s La Didone accompanied by members of the Haymarket Opera Orchestra.

 Cavalli’s La Didone premiered at Venice’s Teatro San Cassiano in 1640.
 Librettist Giovanni Francesco Busenello (author of the libretto for Monteverdi’s L’incoronazione di Poppea) based the story on Virgil’s Aeneid.